Colombia may have been a bit overwhelmed in Montreal, but in the end it didn't matter.

 Here's a look at the other things happening at the World Cup.

-PLAYING THROUGH: The knockout round opens on Saturday with top-ranked Germany playing Sweden in Ottawa and China facing Cameroon in Edmonton.
+The knockout round opens on Saturday with top-ranked Germany playing Sweden in Ottawa and China facing Cameroon in Edmonton.

 On Sunday, host Canada plays Switzerland in Vancouver, France faces South Korea in Montreal, and Brazil plays Australia in Moncton.